 Ways to give

-The University of Tartu Foundation awards scholarships to students, researchers and academics, and helps to collect donations to fulfill important goals for the University of Tartu.
-The donations allow us to support the continuation of students' education, recognize ther best students, academics and researchers, and cultivate a strong academic aftergrowth for the University of Tartu's research community.
+The University of Tartu Foundation awards scholarships to students and employees of the University of Tartu to fulfill important goals.
+Each donation allows us to support students' continued education, open new opportunities, share recognition, and foster a strong academic future for the University of Tartu's research community.

-Swedbank EE532200221010373441
+- Swedbank EE532200221010373441

-SEB pank EE471010102026293006
+- SEB pank EE471010102026293006

-Collect donations for anniversaries
+Collect donations for your anniversary

 By asking to support an existing foundation or a foundation you have established in the support fund instead of gifts, you have the opportunity to support the University of Tartu and research and teaching, academic family and students in an area that is important to you.